RayWiki/RayWiki.github.io/wikis/fnfvsrayteam/char/Andrew.md

 ---
 layout: default

-title: Rayteam on a friday night - VukiDev
+title: Rayteam on a friday night - Andrew

 ---

-# VukiDev
+# Andrew

 ### Vuki is an person that knows coding pretty well he even made this site! hes kinda edgy frfr.